nagypet/spvitamin/README.md

 - AuthorizationService uses the canonical form of domain usernames, e.g. admin@perit
 - spvitamin-spring-security-oauth2
 - admin-gui-2
+- RequestInfoService returnes the real parameters of a HTTP request, even if the server is running behind a reverse proxy

 ### 3.3.3-1-RELEASE not yet released